sphinx-doc/sphinx/doc/man/sphinx-build.rst

    Alternative to :option:`-b`.
 Uses the Sphinx :program:`make_mode` module, which provides the same build functionality as a default :ref:`Makefile or Make.bat <makefile_options>`.
-In addition to all Sphinx :ref:`builders <builders>`, the following build pipelines are available:
+In addition to all Sphinx :doc:`/usage/builders/index`, the following build pipelines are available:

    **latexpdf**
      Build LaTeX files and run them through :program:`pdflatex`, or as per